Janusz Korwin-Mikke: Birth and early life

-Detainment by communists
+Detention by communists

 Korwin-Mikke studied at the Faculty of Mathematics and Faculty of Philosophy of the Warsaw University.
 For his anti-communist activities, in 1964 he was detained by the communist authorities while studying psychology, law, philosophy and sociology.
 During the 1968 Polish political crisis, he was again arrested, jailed and expelled from the university for his participation in student protests.
-Despite his anti-communist activities, JKM was reinstated and allowed to finish his studies with the dean Klemens Szaniawski.
+Despite his anti-communist activities, Korwin-Mikke was reinstated and allowed to finish his studies with the dean Klemens Szaniawski.
 He successfully defended his master thesis Metodologiczne aspekty poglądów Stephena Toulmina (eng.
-Methodological aspects of Stephen Toulmin's views), written under the guide of Henryk Jankowski.
+Methodological aspects of Stephen Toulmin's views), written under the guidance of Henryk Jankowski.

 Meeting with Milton Friedman

 Korwin-Mikke met with Milton Friedman when Friedman toured Europe advocating free-market policies.
 Friedman wrote about Janusz Korwin-Mikke in his memoirs:

 Far-right politics

 From 1962 to 1982 he was a member of the Democratic Party.
-In August 1980 he supported the political strike of the Szczecin Shipyard workers, and later he was an adviser of NSZZ Rzemieślników Indywidualnych "Solidarność" (Independent Craftsmen's Union).
+In August 1980 he supported the political strike of the Szczecin Shipyard workers, and later he was an adviser of NSZZ Indywidualnego Rzemiosła "Solidarność" (Independent Craftsmen's Union).
 In 1987 he founded a national conservative, economically liberal political party called Ruch Polityki Realnej (Movement of Real Politics), later renamed - Unia Polityki Realnej (UPR, Union of Real Politics).

-In 1990 he established a weekly paper Najwyższy Czas!
+In 1990, he established a libertarian conservative sociopolitical weekly newspaper Najwyższy Czas!
 (About Time!).